shawntabrizi/shawntabrizi.github.io/_posts/2019-07-28-interacting-with-the-substrate-rpc-endpoint.md

 This basically allows you to enumerate across all the balances in a Substrate blockchain!
 Although, you would not necessarily know the `AccountId` for these balances...

+> **Note:** Now you CAN figure out the `AccountId` for all these balances!
+Learn how in my post ["Transparent Keys in Substrate"]({% post_url 2020-03-29-transparent-keys-in-substrate %}).

 ## Next Steps

 If you made it this far, you probably have come to the same conclusion as me, which is that interacting with the Substrate RPC is not trivial.
 Substrate is optimized for performance, bandwidth, and execution, which leaves tasks like encoding and decoding of transactions, storage, metadata, etc... to the outside world.

 That being said, once you are able to walk through these examples step by step, I think it becomes easier to understand what is going on, and even reproduce this logic on other platforms and languages.
 Certainly this is needed for the future Substrate ecosystem.